 - DNF (Did Not Finish): Circle 'L' and 'DNF' when the judge advises that the team did not finish the heat. - FORF (Forfeit): Circle 'L' and 'FORF' when the judge advises that the team has forfeited the heat.
 Recording the reason for the forfeit in the ANY USE column is optional. - INT (Interference): Interference may be by either a dog or a person.
-When the judge advises that a team (the offending team) has caused interference to the other team (the non-offending team): - the timekeeper for the racing lane of the offending team must: - \circ enter a dash (-) in the TIME column; - o circle 'L' and 'INT'; - record the CRN of the dog or person in the ANY USE column; - enter D (Dog) or H (Handler) in the team table at the top of the official timesheet in the row for the relevant dog/handler combination and under the header Y (Yellow), R (Red) or B (Black) for the relevant signal card as advised by the judge; - record brief details in the Judges Report Summary Form (AFA C-11A).
+When the judge advises that a team (the offending team) has caused interference to the other team (the non-offending team): - the timekeeper for the racing lane of the offending team must: - enter a dash (-) in the TIME column; - o circle 'L' and 'INT'; - o record the CRN of the dog or person in the ANY USE column; - enter D (Dog) or H (Handler) in the team table at the top of the official timesheet in the row for the relevant dog/handler

-- The timekeeper for the racing lane of the non-offending team must: - enter a dash (-) in the TIME column; - o circle 'W' and 'INT' - $\circ\;$ record, in brackets (), the CRN of the dog or person in the ANY USE column. - B/O (Breakout): The timekeeper for a racing lane in which a breakout occurred must: - o enter the heat completion time (as above); - \circ circle '4'; - \circ circle 'L' and 'B/O'.
+- combination and under the header Y (Yellow), R (Red) or B (Black) for the relevant signal card as advised by the judge; - record brief details in the Judges Report Summary Form (AFA C-11A). - The timekeeper for the racing lane of the non-offending team must: - enter a dash (-) in the TIME column; - o circle 'W' and 'INT' - o record, in brackets (), the CRN of the dog or person in the ANY USE column. - B/O (Breakout): The timekeeper for a racing lane in which a breakout occurred must: - enter the heat completion time (as above); - o circle '4' for four-dog racing or '2' for pairs racing; - circle 'L' and 'B/O'; - advise the judge whether the breakout was a minor or a major breakout.